Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Regression testing is a specific form of testing that verifies whether a given piece of software suffered regressions after undergoing changes.
 “Regression” here means “going back to a previous undesired state.”
 So automated regression testing is nothing more than the process of automatically verifying that the application has not regressed to a previous undesired state.

-Ideally, regression testing—whether automated or not—should be performed every time a software application is changed in some way, whether by receiving a new feature, an improvement, or a bug fix.
+Ideally, regression testing—whether automated or not—is something you do every time a software application is changed in some way, whether by receiving a new feature, an improvement, or a bug fix.

 In today’s post, we’ll define and explain what automated regression testing means.
 We’ll start by explaining what a regression is, how costly they are for software teams, and why you should employ regression testing to avoid them.
 Since manual regression testing would be both time-consuming and error-prone, we’ll then proceed to cover the need for automation, offering advice and tips on how to actually implement the technique for your teams.